 Some think ticket reselling (scalping) is unethical but it is really just demand and supply.
 Peer to peer lending where lenders receive 12% returns could be labelled unethical since borrowers are paying 1.5% interest monthly.
 Jewellery stores sell items for a markup of between 100-300% but it isn’t considered unethical, purely demand and supply.
 If you consider an investment unethical, you can simply pass.

-Buying sports tickets is very risky because of the possibility of economic decline.
+Buying sports tickets is very risky because of the possibility of an economic decline.
 When this happens, luxuries such as sporting events are the first to go.
-There is also the possibility of being unable to sell the tickets so you’d better be prepared to go to some sporting events.
+There is also the possibility of being unable to sell the tickets or selling them at a loss.

 The key to sports tickets is to start small.
 Buy the cheap seats to test out the market, then take the capital and profit and buy better seats the next season.
-Again, I consider sports tickets high risk but over the last three years, they have been one of my best investments returns wise.
+Again, I consider sports tickets high risk and high return.

 I would advise that alternative investments make up no more than 2-5% of your investment portfolio.
 My sports tickets are only 2% of my investment portfolio.